vvscode/docs/docs/video/video-for-ios/video-ios-instant-messaging.md

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "Messages are persisted internally in the SDK.
+> Messages are persisted internally in the SDK.
 In case the message was not sent successfully it will be retried automatically at a later point in time.
-The message will be retried for 12 hours and then fail permanently firing the failure callback.", "title": "Note"
+The message will be retried for 12 hours and then fail permanently firing the failure callback.
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "Messages are stored in the backend for 30 days before being removed.
-If the recipient has not started the app and downloaded the message history within this time, the message will be lost and no notification received."
+> Messages are stored in the backend for 30 days before being removed.
+If the recipient has not started the app and downloaded the message history within this time, the message will be lost and no notification received.
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "A message should be retried only in case of network unavailability (use `[[failureInfo.error domain] isEqualToString:SINErrorDomainNetwork]`).
-In this case, create a new instance of `SINOutgoingMessage` (using `+[SINOutgoingMessage messageWithMessage:]`) and send that instance because the previous message is considered stale."
+> A message should be retried only in case of network unavailability (use `[[failureInfo.error domain] isEqualToString:SINErrorDomainNetwork]`).
+In this case, create a new instance of `SINOutgoingMessage` (using `+[SINOutgoingMessage messageWithMessage:]`) and send that instance because the previous message is considered stale.
-}
-[/block]

 ## Receiving a message

 Incoming messages are delivered to the delegate: